-In the upcoming new book Modern Sourdough, Michelle Eshkeri of Margot Bakery reveals how mastering the art of sourdough baking can open up a world of sweet and savory treats.
+In the 2019 book Modern Sourdough, Michelle Eshkeri of Margot Bakery reveals how mastering the art of sourdough baking can open up a world of sweet and savory treats.
 The book demonstrates many of Margot Bakery’s signature loaves, as well as naturally leavened pizzas, challah, focaccia, French pastries, brioche, and babka.

 The following is a baker’s loaf.
 The majority of the breads made at Margot contain some wholegrain for depth in the flavors and textures.
 This loaf holds steady with a little over 50 percent wholegrain content but the bakery changes the flours regularly utilizing Khorasan, dark spelt flour, and einkorn for variety in the mixing and in the eating.
 Margot also experiments with different proofing times and hydration and learns something from this bread with each bake.

 Makes 1 loaf

 Stage 1: Refreshment